How to grow muscadine grapes – tips for successful planting, pruning and propagation

 How long does it take for muscadine grapes to grow?

-Patience is key when it comes to growing muscadine grapes as it can take a few years from planting a vine to getting a large harvest.
+Patience is key when growing muscadine grapes as it can take a few years from planting a vine to getting a large harvest of grapes.
 The exact wait will depend on the size of the plant when it went in the ground, with larger container-grown plants likely the quickest to fruit once planted.

 Vastly-experienced gardener and author John Negus says: ‘Grape vines often take three years to fruit and many newly planted vines are still getting established in their second year, fruiting in their third.’